aligent/aligent-graphql-mesh/README.md

 ### X_AUTH_TOKEN

 Needs to be requested from the BigCommerce store owner.
 Check with Aligent DevOps if required.
-Created in the BC Admin from the BC Admin in settings > Store-level API accounts > Create API account.
+Created in the BC Admin from the BC Admin in settings > Store-level API accounts > Create API account as the name `ACCESS TOKEN`.
 ### Customer Impersonation token

 `customerImpersonationToken` is being generated in the `useExtendContextPlugin` plugin and being set in `context.cache.set('customerImpersonationToken'),`.
 The token in then fetched from the cache `context.cache.get('customerImpersonationToken')` inside of the resolvers that require it.
 The customer impersonation token is used along with a header `x-bc-customer-id` to make customer specific requests to BC Graphql API, the alternative is to use the `SHOP_TOKEN` cookie that is returned after making the login mutation to BC Graphql.